 Crested Butte homeowners often ask, “What’s the best time of year to sell my home?”
-Traditional markets tend to peak in the summer, because buyers with children hope to make the move before the start of a new school year.
+Traditional markets tend to peak in the late spring and early summer, because buyers with children hope to make the move before the start of a new school year.
 In a market like Crested Butte, however, where most buyers are purchasing a second home, the move-in day is far less important.
 Like so many other real estate questions, the most truthful answer is that “it depends”.
 A few factors to consider include:

 - There are more buyers in summer, but there are also more homes for sale.